xyxu0922/xyxu0922.github.io/_pages/about.md

 My fiancé is a Ph.D candidate in economics from Tsinghua University, focusing on fields related political economy and international macroeconomics.
 He will also be on the 2026-2027 academic jobmarket: [Zanhui Liu](https://sites.google.com/view/zanhui-liu/homepage).

 # 📖 Educations
-- *2022.09 - now* College of Finance, Central University of Finance and Economics, Beijing, China.
+- *2022.09 - now* School of Finance, Central University of Finance and Economics, Beijing, China.
 - *2018.09 - 2022.06* College of Finance and Statistics, Hunan University, Changsha,Hunan, China.
 - *2015.09 - 2018.06* Fuzhou No.1 High School, Fuzhou, Fujian, China